Department of Geography

 Hello!
 I am a senior in the Honors College majoring in Biology with a concentration in Neuroscience and Behavior and minoring in Chemistry.
 When I was a freshman, I took Shaul Cohen's course Power, Space, and Scale, and when the class ended I knew I needed to stay involved with Inside-Out.
 I co-coordinate the Forward Tutors program with Zoë and am a member of Carnegie Global Oregon and the Inside-Out alumni program Side-by-Side.

-I am a junior majoring in Geography with an interest in community development, urban farming, and transportation.
+I am a senior majoring in Geography with an interest in community development, urban farming, and transportation.
 I work as a resident assistant for the Carnegie Global Oregon ethics cohort and I love bringing people together.
 I first became involved with Inside-Out after taking Shaul Cohen’s class Power, Space, and Scale inside Oregon State Penitentiary in the spring of 2015.
 It was a life-changing experience that showed me the power in making personal connections and it also gave me insight into the roots of our society’s deepest problems.
 In addition to being an Inside-Out intern, I have continued my involvement with Inside-Out through alumni groups such as Serbu (Juvenile Detention Center) Book Club and Side-by-Side.